Finding best soil for marijuana plants outside is more complex than simply sticking the seeds into the ground.

 Regardless of which method of planting you choose to use, the soil will need to be rich in nutrients and well balanced.

-The best soil outdoor cannabis soil mixture
+The best soil mixture for outdoor weed plants

 The “you are what you eat” concept applies to people as well as plants.